hackclub/winter/ManikShrivastav.md

 ## Plan
 First of all, the chassis of car is going to be made.
-It will contain four motors and rubber wheels attached to it.
+It will contain four motors and rubber wheels attached to the frame of the robot made out of PlyWood.
 After that, the motors will be connected with motor shield driver.
-After that, the Arduino Nano is connected to the RF module and it acts as a transmitter with the power supply of li-ion battery.
-The other Arduino Nano is connected with RF Module and ADLX335 Module and it acts as a receiver with power supply from 9V Battery.
+After that, the Arduino Nano will be attaced to Male female Pin Strip and then it is connected to the RF module using Male to female connectors and it acts as a transmitter with the power supply of li-ion battery which will be attaced in the battery holder.
+A mini Switch will be used to turn it on and off.
+Theother Arduino Nano is connected with RF Module and ADLX335 Module and it acts as a receiver with power supply from 9V Battery.
+I am using a breadborad to house all the components of the controll in it.
 The code would be uploaded to both the Arduinos to make them transmit and receive signals and then the circuit works.
+After doing all the tesing and finilizing the project I will make a cover out of Acrylic sheet to cover the Circuit.

 ## Budget